ngoworldcommunity/NGOWorld/README.md

 ![MILAN](https://user-images.githubusercontent.com/72851613/149673209-1dc460b5-24f7-470b-8d9b-29eb5e50015f.png)

-# Disclaimer ⚠

-**This is only for JWOC participants , issue assignments and coding will start after 31st January.
-Any comments/PRs made before that are hereby declared invalid.**

 ## What is Milan ? 🤔

 The word ‘Milan’ when literally translated from its colloquial form to English means ‘conjugation’.